 Quach Thi Trang Roundabout, Le Lai Street, Pham Ngu Lao Ward, District 1

-Because there are many Vietnamese students usually come here for self-study or team building activities, it is also a good place for you to meet and talk with the locals; they want to make conversation with travelers from other countries to practice speaking foreign languages and learning the culture.
+Because there are many Vietnamese students who usually come here for self-study or team-building activities, it is also a good place for you to meet and talk with the locals; they want to make conversation with travelers from other countries to practice speaking foreign languages and learn the culture.

 Detailed Guide: A Tao Dan Park Review

 55C Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1

 With more than 1,000 trees in a 100,000-square-meter garden, Tao Dan is considered the “Green Lung” and one of the largest public parks in Ho Chi Minh City.
 The locals come to the park every early morning, to exercise, meet friends, and talk about daily work or hot news in the articles.
 There are also many exercise utilities in this park and a playground for children.

 One of the important attractions of Tao Dan Park is the Hung Kings Temple.
 It was built in 1992 and renovated in 2010.
 Here is the place for Vietnamese to memorize the Hung Kings, the founders of the country.